ivan-alles/localizer/README.md

 [![Video Intro](/assets/youtube_thumbnail.jpg)](https://youtu.be/M1_5VaDYxK4 "Video Intro")

-Localizer is a neural network for 2D object detection.
+Localizer is a python library for 2D object detection.
+Popular algorithms like YOLO find axis-aligned or rotated bounding boxes, which is only a rough description of the object location.
-Unlike popular algorithms finding bounding boxes, Localizer predicts accurate object coordinates and orientation.
-This data is essential in robotic applications to plan precise motions and avoid collisions.
+In contrast, Localizer predicts accurate object coordinates and orientation.
+This data is essential, for example, in robotic applications, to plan precise motions and avoid collisions.

-Check out the online [hand detector app](https://ivan-alles.github.io/localizer/) to see Localizer in action.
+Check out the online [hand detector app](https://ivan-alles.github.io/localizer/) to see how to find the position and orientation of hands on a live camera video.

-Provided enough training data, Localizer:
+Localizer is a deep neural network.
+Provided enough training data, it:
-* Reaches accuracy less than 2 pixels for the position and  2 degrees for orientation.
+* Reaches accuracy less than 2 pixels for position and 2 degrees for orientation.
-* Works with rigid and flexible objects.
+* Works with rigid and flexible object shapes and structures.
 * Detects an unlimited number of object categories.
-* Adapts to variations in scale, point of view, and lighting.
+* Adapts to variations in size, point of view, and lighting.

+The object detection runs in real-time on various platforms (GPU, FPGA).

 Transfer learning reduces the amount of training data and time by 10-20 times.